Skip to content

 Pre-commit hooks

 We use pre-commit to run automated checks before each commit.
-The configuration is stored in .pre-commit-config.yaml, and only uses hatch fmt in two separate steps:
+The configuration is stored in .pre-commit-config.yaml and runs hooks at two stages.
+A single pre-commit install wires both up, thanks to default_install_hook_types: [pre-commit, commit-msg]: